 Description

-A particle repositioning maneuver for the treatment of BPPV – with the aim of moving the canaliths out of the posterior semicircular, back into the utricle.
+A particle repositioning manoeuvre for the treatment of BPPV – with the aim of moving the canaliths out of the posterior semicircular, back into the utricle.
 It have been shown to be safe and can be effective at resolving BPPV in 50-85% of cases (2014, 2013).

-How to perform the Modified Epley Maneuver
+How to perform the Modified Epley Manoeuvre

 They Epley maneuver for right sided BPPV: